jezzsantos/saastack/docs/CODING_STANDARDS.md

 - **Request/Response DTOs** - Removing fields, changing field types, making optional fields required
 - **HTTP endpoints** - Changing URLs, HTTP methods, or response codes
 - **Authentication/Authorization** - Changing security requirements

+Certain kinds of changes will break 3rd party consumers of your API (if you have any that you support), even though it may not break your own clients.

+You can handle these kinds of changes with standard API version strategies, and in developer documentation.

 #### 5. **Aggregate Identifiers**
 - **ID formats** - Changing identifier structure breaks references